amr080/docs-template/docs/user/using-centrifuge/onboarding/index.md

 ### Onboarding as an entity requires:

 - Ethereum wallet, e.g. Metamask, Wallet Connect, Coinbase Wallet (for Ethereum-based pools)
-- Centrifuge wallet e.g. Talisman, SubWallet or Polkadot.js (For Centrifuge-based pools)
+- XFT wallet e.g. Talisman, SubWallet or Polkadot.js (For XFT-based pools)
 - Valid email address
 - Legal entity name, Country of incorporation, Registration number
 - Proof of address of the entity (for manual onboarding)